jsicree/perf-demo/README.md

 2. Memory Leaks
 3. N+1 Database Query Issue

-_The project was used in a performance webinar sponsored by Dynatrace demonstrating deployment of an application via AWS CodePipeline and utilizing Dynatrace AppMon and Apica LoadTest.
+_The project was used in a performance webinar demonstrating deployment of an application via AWS CodePipeline and utilizing Dynatrace AppMon and Apica LoadTest.
 A recording of the webinar can be found here: [Online Perf Clinic – Scaling DevOps Deployments with AWS CodePipeline and Dynatrace AppMon](https://youtu.be/tb4xJ5im8jw?list=PLqt2rd0eew1bmDn54E2_M2uvbhm_WxY_6)_